 The 24th of January is Peanut Butter Day.

-Some feel that Peanut Butter Day should be the 4th of November, as that’s the day in 1895 John H. Kellogg filed a request for a patent for a “Process of Preparing Nut Meal.”
-CooksInfo.com disagrees respectfully that Mr Kellogg invented anything remotely like Peanut Butter, and feels instead that the first American patent for producing Peanut Butter was issued in fact on 21 October 1884; see the entry on Peanut Butter for details.
+Some feel that Peanut Butter Day should be the 4th of November, as that’s the day in 1895 that John H. Kellogg filed a request for a patent for a “Process of Preparing Nut Meal.”
+That, however, was not anything remotely like peanut butter.
+The first American patent for producing peanut butter was issued in fact on 21 October 1884; see the entry on peanut butter for details.

 CooksInfo has no idea how Peanut Butter Day got wrenched out of Peanut Month in March and moved into January, but it also seems to have floated into July in some places over the years.

 The first print mention that CooksInfo is aware of mentioning Peanut Butter Day being in January occurred in January, 1997, in Florida: “24 — National Peanut Butter Day”.
 MacDonald, Scott.
 January is the month of bread, thyroid disease.
 Englewood, Florida: Englewood Herald.
 2 January 1997.
 Page 6E, col. 6.

 |↑1||MacDonald, Scott.
 January is the month of bread, thyroid disease.
 Englewood, Florida: Englewood Herald.
 2 January 1997.
 Page 6E, col. 6.|